frankc60/txtshare/readme.md

 ## txtshare
-NOT BEING USED ANYMORE.
+NOT BEING DEVELOPED OR WORKED ON ANYMORE.

-Contqct me if you want any info, thanks.
+Please contact me if you want any info, thanks.